Medically reviewed by Kristin Hall, FNP

 A 1984 study with 12 volunteers taking the oral forms of both medications found that “there was no difference in absorption and bioavailability between the two preparations.”

 Monohydrate and hyclate are simply two different salt forms of doxycycline, with each salt form possessing slightly different absorption properties.
-Both are sold in tablet and capsule form.
+Both are sold in tablet and capsule form, but there’s no significant difference in use between doxycycline tablets vs capsules — it all comes down to preference.

 Historically, there’s been a significant difference in price between doxycycline monohydrate and doxycycline hyclate, with the monohydrate form of doxycycline more affordable at this time than the hyclate form of this medication.